-17. Commitments
+15. Commitments

-- a) The Company has entered into a lease agreement for the lease of office premises in Vancouver.
+- a) The Company has entered a lease agreement for the lease of office premises in Vancouver.
 The commencement date of the lease was December 1, 2015, for a two-year term.
-The Company's basic rent commitments for the remaining term of the contract are approximately \$19,350. - b) During 2016 the Company entered into a surety agreement that guarantees the reclamation bond on the CuMo Property (Note 11).
-In order to maintain the good standing of this surety, the Company is required to make an annual payment of US\$8,340.
+The Company's basic rent commitments for the remaining term of the contract are approximately \$19,350. - b) During 2016 the Company entered a surety agreement that guarantees the reclamation bond on the CuMo Property (Note 11).
+To maintain the good standing of this surety, the Company is required to make an annual payment of US\$8,340.

-18. Contingencies
+16. Contingencies